drewmjohnston/drewmjohnston.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a Postdoctoral Research Scientist at Meta and a Research Associate at Opportunity Insights.
+I'm a Postdoctoral Research Scientist at Meta.

 At Meta, I work with the Social Capital Lab, studying the connections between social ties, places, and economic opportunity.